bananacocodrilo/typescript-interview/README.md

 ## Next steps

 - More tests
-- Quering the interest's status everytime it's a waste of resources since those won't change often.
-I would start by adding a service to keep an updated cache.
+- Cache the interests' status instead of querying it everytime.
+- Check why `/interests` is so slow (~600ms).
-- Dockerize
+- Dockerize.
 - What's up with that coverage?
 MORE TESTS!

 ## Original Assignment README